Egerton Ryerson: District superintendents

 The bill provided provision for a new office, that of the District Superintendent.
 Ryerson recommended, although it did not become part of the legislation that followed from the 1846 bill, that as a savings measure the offices of Clerk of the District and District Superintendent be combined.

 The District Superintendents became important civil servants, apportioning District School Funds in proportion of the number of students, teacher payment, visit all schools in their district; reporting on progress, advising teachers on school management, examining teachers' qualifications, revoking unqualified teachers, and preventing the use of unauthorized textbooks.

 Common textbooks

 Ryerson advocated for uniform school textbooks across Canada West.
 Again, benchmarking the New York system, he noted that an Act passed in 1843 gave the State Superintendent of Schools and county superintendents authority to reject any book in a school library.
-That system utilized University Regents to create a list of acceptable texts from which the schools purchased books.
+That system used University Regents to create a list of acceptable texts from which the schools purchased books.
 Ryerson did not propose absolute authority on book selection, rather, recommended that the Board of Education "make out a list of School Text Books, in each branch of learning that they would recommend, and another list they would not permit leaving Trustees to select from these lists."

 Ryerson was also responsible for developing the first Ontario Readers for Canadian students to replace British, Irish and American textbooks.